Park Ji-sung: Family and relationships

-Park's mother Jang Myung-ja and grandmother Kim Mae-shim both passed away on the same day of January 12,2018.
+Park's mother Jang Myung-ja and grandmother Kim Mae-shim both died on the same day of 12 January 2018.

 Charity works

 Park is the founder of the charitable foundation, JS Foundation, set up in 2011, which develop and launch charity programs that will support football infrastructure and also the necessaries of life.
 He is hosting the Suwon JS Cup, contested between South Korea and guest youth teams, for development of the Korean youth players since 2015.

 He has participated in the Asian Dream Cup annual charity event with a team entitled "Park Ji-Sung and Friends".
 Fellow professionals who have played with him at the event include fellow South Korean internationals Ahn Jung-hwan and Lee Chung-yong, North Korean international Jong Tae-se and United teammate and former England captain Rio Ferdinand, while celebrities who have also done so include current cast members and alumni of the popular SBS variety show Running Man, including actor Song Joong-ki, singer Kim Jong-kook and rapper Gary.
 As a result, Park's involvement in the 2012 edition marked his first appearance on the show over three episodes.